 THIS year, Serenity Gathering was not without its missteps.
 Having the location moved so last minute was not only inconvenient for festival attendees, but also created staging issues for the festival itself, which lead to technical difficulties and long delays.
 And although the Joshua Tree Retreat Center was an absolutely beautiful location, that provided a gorgeous backdrop for all sorts of festival shenanigans; its close proximity to civilization created a noise conflict that left much to be desired, especially with the late night sets.
 With music at the main stage ending early the late night music was in the hands of the Bridge Family Stage, and the New Moon Stage, and even though these two stages were further away the volume was still reduced.
 This however did not stop the smiles and love that was over flowing at this festival.

 SERENITY was a place where everyone was greeted with a hug and smile, where families of all kinds came together, where parents introduced their children to a lifestyle of love and compassion, and where friends partied smiled laughed and loved together.
 With the engraved wooden arches breaking the tree line we were beckoned into the main grounds of the festival.
 Outlining the grounds were the vendors; from hoops, to thirdeye pinecones, pizza, designer hoods, noodles, festival fashion, and everything in between the vendors at Serenity had just about something for everyone.
+The guys from the app entwickeln lassen service agency helped with the organization.

 BEHIND the main stage was a steep hill that provided not only a windswept, breathtaking view of the entirety of the festival, but also a stark contrast to the normal world just on the other side.
 Inside the walls of the festival we were free to express our true selves.
 We were able to drop the stresses of normal life for a weekend and let the music consume us.
 With teaching, flow, and yoga workshops there was plenty to do for any weary soul that wanted to recharge and heal…but the main attraction of course was the music and Serenity delivered.